anoysantra/Servers_Services/README.md

     ```
     - From the above function code, whatever parameters and payload are coming the code executes that operation.
+    - Remember, this buttons like start,stop and restart will automatically send this payload data from the front end.

    ## Conclusion :
    The endpoints and details are mentioned above.
 Contact me for an explanation or further details.